mikejsavage/rssc-sendmail/README.md

 	$ make
 	$ make install

-To run (in this case every 15 minutes and as the `rssc` user), add an entry like the following to your crontab:
+To run (in this case every 15 minutes), add an entry like the following to your crontab:

-	*/15 * * * * rssc rssc && rssc-sendmail
+	*/15 * * * * rssc && rssc-sendmail

+If you installed rssc already, you should have an unprivileged user named `rssc` which is able to read and modify rssc's database.
+In the interest of security, you should put the above in `rssc`'s crontab and not root's.

 Configuration
 -------------